didntchooseaname/SECNOTES/User's security & privacy/Hardening/Windows.md

 The following settings may **decrease the usability of your computer**, since defender will be setup to **shoot everything suspicious** with the help of windows cloud threat intel.
 It will also, **consume more ressources** !

-> Windows Defender's exclusions aren't advised, since these can be listed and used easily by a attacker (in a post exploitation process) to bypass defender.
+> Windows Defender's exclusions aren't advised, since these can be listed and used easily by an attacker (in a post exploitation process) to bypass defender.

 You can find these settings in the group policy editor under `Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus`